 So we need to get back to the basics.

 …GTD is not written for you and me.
-It’s written for “left brained” people who already posses strong level of structure in their lives, and GTD adds them another layer of power and control in their decision making process.
+It’s written for “left brained” people who already posses a strong level of structure in their lives, and GTD adds them another layer of power and control in their decision-making process.

-System is in tune with his values of consistency, context and emotions.
+The system is in tune with his values of consistency, context, and emotions.
 But are you a super smart programmer?
 Are you neat and organized around the things you write down?
 I would consider myself lucky if you are consistently reading a task list somewhere on your computer.

 So what’s my stance on GTD?

 But there was still something missing.
 And the missing component was me.
-Now that I grew, and that I am “neck deep” into productivity, I’ve came to some pretty interesting personal revelations that have nothing to do with the systems.
-All of these breakthrough had everything to do with me, and me alone.
+Now that I grew, and that I am “neck deep” into productivity, I’ve come to some pretty interesting personal revelations that have nothing to do with the systems.
+All of this breakthrough had everything to do with me, and me alone.

-So the productivity starts and ends within YOU.
+So the productivity starts and ends with YOU.
 Treating procrastination from the outside is same as treating cancer with aspirin.
 It simply doesn’t work.
 So what’s the simple solution?

 And if I was starting all over…

 … I wouldn’t be wasting 2 minutes on GTD.
 I would focus on the things that are proven to work.
-Instead of following in depth “system” that requires you to change yourself inside, but approaching it from the outside with various different techniques and methods, why not take the minimalistic approach?
+Instead of following an in-depth “system” that requires you to change yourself inside, but approaching it from the outside with various different techniques and methods, why not take the minimalistic approach?

-So if you are productivity beginner, this is the place where you should start:
+So if you are a productivity beginner, this is the place where you should start:

 Get rid of all the redundant stuff, and focus on these three things: